-If the unit has been equipped with optional electric heater kits, set the thermostat's system mode to HEAT and the fan mode to AUTO.
-Verify the compressor and outdoor fan are not energized but that the blower and heaters are.
+- 1. Set the thermostat's system mode to EMER.
+HEAT and the fan mode to AUTO.
+Gradually raise the thermostat temperature setpoint above room temperature and verify the compressor and outdoor fan remain off, but that the blower and heaters are energized. - 2.
 Feel the air being circulated by the indoor blower and verify that it is warmer than ambient temperature.
 Listen for any unusual noises.
 If unusual sounds occur, determine the source of the noise and correct as necessary.